aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### Removing all custom keys

 Logger is commonly initialized in the global scope.
 Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), this means that custom keys can be persisted across invocations.
-If you want all custom keys to be deleted, you can use `clear_custom_keys=True` param in `inject_lambda_context` decorator.
+If you want all custom keys to be deleted, you can use `remove_custom_keys=True` param in `inject_lambda_context` decorator.

 !!! info
 	This is useful when you add multiple custom keys conditionally, instead of setting a default `None` value if not present.
 Any key with `None` value is automatically removed by Logger.